 - Description of the relationship between the Canadian and foreign employer

-It should be noted that only Mexican and U.S. citizens are eligible for NAFTA work permits.
-Those who are self-employed or are permanent residents of Mexico or the United States are not eligible for an ICT work permit.
+It should be noted that individuals who are self-employed or are permanent residents of Mexico or the United States are not qualified for a NAFTA work permit.

-Transferees who have reached the maximum allotted duration time for their work permit must leave the country after their work permit expires.
-If they wish to return under an ICT work permit, they must complete at least 1 year of full-time employment outside of Canada in order to apply for another Intra-Company Transfer work permit.
+If transferees have reached the maximum allotted duration time for their work permit, they must leave the country and complete at least 1 year of full-time employment outside of Canada if they would like to re-apply for another Intra-Company Transfer work permit.

 What is the Processing Time for Intra-Company Transferees?

-Those applicants who are eligible for the Global Skills Strategy can have their application expedited for 2-week processing.
+Work permit applicants who are eligible under the Global Skills Strategy can qualify for expedited 2-week processing.

-What is the cost to obtain a NAFTA ICT permit?
+How much does it cost to obtain a NAFTA Intra-Company Transfer work permit?

-Applying for a NAFTA ICT permit will include the following fees:
+The fees to obtain a NAFTA ICT work permit will include the following: